AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Results

-\paragraph{Class~III: Unused parameter abort.} The \texttt{[Outputs]} block contained an \texttt{interval} parameter not recognised by the installed MOOSE version, which aborts by default with: \begin{quote} \ttfamily unused parameter `Outputs/exodus/interval' \end{quote} The Reviewer removed the parameter, confirming that Exodus output continued to function correctly without it.
-No change to physics or solver settings was required.
+The \texttt{[Outputs]} block contained an \texttt{interval} parameter not recognised by the installed MOOSE version, which aborts by default with: \begin{quote} \ttfamily unused parameter `Outputs/exodus/interval' \end{quote} Removing the parameter restored Exodus output with no change to physics or solver settings.

-\paragraph{Recovery summary.} All three failure classes share a common diagnostic pattern: the MOOSE error message unambiguously identifies the offending block and parameter, making automated root-cause attribution straightforward.
-The Reviewer parses the error log with targeted regular expressions, maps signatures to a predefined correction strategy, and applies the fix to the relevant block.
-As summarised in Table~\ref{tab:failure_recovery}, all three classes were resolved within a single correction cycle with no user intervention, yielding a final end-to-end success rate of 100\%.

-These failures arose during \emph{framework development} --- specifically during initial \texttt{GrainGrowth} plugin integration --- not during routine use.
-Once the plugin was validated against the reference run (Section~\ref{sec:input_fidelity}), subsequent AutoMOOSE invocations produced error-free input files on the first attempt, reflecting the intended operating model: the Reviewer provides a safety net during plugin development and for edge-case parameter combinations, with mature plugins accumulating a correction history that progressively reduces first-attempt failure rates.